STATEN ISLAND – It’s fun to watch.

 “My mindset is to just keep looking forward to the next guy and just try to get ahead and keep attacking.”

-“He was electric tonight,” Mosquera said.
+“He was electric tonight,” Mosquera said when asked about his starter.
 “I thought he started a little slow in the first two innings, but then he settled in and took his time and started making his pitches and attacking the hitters.
 It was fun to watch.”

 Staten Island pitching coach Travis Phelps noticed a slight change in De Paula on Thursday night.